Lamer87/Space_Engineers_DLC_unlocker/README.md

     You can disable that mod and play without it,
      <details><summary>or you can edit the mod with a little patience, click here to show how.</summary><p>

-    Warning: if that mod gets an update, you have to repeat this process:

-    go to your Steam mods folder "C:\Program Files (x86)\Steam\steamapps\workshop\content\244850\",
+    Go to your Steam mods folder "C:\Program Files (x86)\Steam\steamapps\workshop\content\244850\",
     find that mod, open ".sbc" files and delete all the lines containing "DLC", example `<DLC>Warfare2</DLC>`

+    Warning: if that mod gets an update, you have to repeat the process!

-    Now if you want, you can copy the folder of this modified mod in:
+    But if you want, you can copy the folder of this modified mod in:
     "C:\Users\ YOUR ACCOUNT NAME \AppData\Roaming\SpaceEngineers\Mods"
+    -rename it (example: mod name + unlocked)
-    then rename it (whatever you want), enter the ingame mods list and find it with a HOME icon on the left.
+    -enter the ingame mods list and find it with a HOME icon on the left.
     In this case, the mod with the HOME icon does not get touched from updates.
      </p></details>